 Field data collection is the key to "pricing" an improvement.
 The field data collector or appraiser will visit the structure.
 He will note on the "property record card" the type of structure, the exterior walls, the style of the structure, the age of the structure, the living accommodations to include total number of rooms, bedrooms, family rooms, plumbing, basement, heating, attic, physical condition, other features such as recreation room area, finished basement living area, basement garage, unfinished area, grade factor, cost and design factor and CDU (condition, desirability and utility factor).
 The field data collector or appraiser will measure the structure and other structures on the lot or parcel and note on the "property record card" the dimensions of each structure and will draw a ground floor sketch of the dwelling or main structure and additions.
-Finally, the field data collector or appraiser will visit the "other buildings and yard improvements" and note on the "property record card" is then entered into the CAMA system by the data entry clerk and the CAMA system then generates the depreciated replacement cost value, which is market value of the improvements.
+Finally, the field data collector or appraiser will visit the "other buildings and yard improvements" and note on the "property record card" the "type code", "quantity", "year", "size", "grade", and "condition" of the other improvements.
+The data entered on the "property record card" is then entered into the CAMA system by the data entry clerk and the CAMA system then generates the depreciated replacement cost value, which is market value of the improvements.

 The appraised values for improved real property thus determined are compared to the armslength selling prices of properties that have recently sold to develop an appraisal/sales ratio for each neighborhood.
-Results from the appraisal/sales ratio are analyzed and neighborhood pricing factors adjusted to bring the ratio in each neighborhood to within 10% plus or minus of average selling price.
+Results from the appraisal/sales ratio are analyzed and neighborhood-pricing factors adjusted to bring the ratio in each neighborhood to within 10% plus or minus of average selling price.